FrontendMasters/front-end-handbook-2017/learning/multi-device-dev.md

 <cite>Image source: <a href="http://bradfrost.com/blog/post/this-is-the-web/">http://bradfrost.com/blog/post/this-is-the-web/</a></cite>

-A site or application can run on a wide range of computers, laptops, tablets and phones, as well as a handful of new devices (watches, thermostats, fridges, etc.).
+A website or web application can run on a wide range of computers, laptops, tablets and phones, as well as a handful of new devices (watches, thermostats, fridges, etc.).
 How you determine what devices you'll support and how you will develop to support those devices is called, "multi-device development strategy".
 Below, I list the most common multi-device development strategies.

 * Build a [responsive (RWD)](https://en.wikipedia.org/wiki/Responsive_web_design) web site/app for all devices.
 * Build an [adaptive/progressively](https://en.wikipedia.org/wiki/Adaptive_web_design) enhanced web site/app for all devices.